Canberra - Do & See

 Hot Air Ballooning over Canberra

-Come hot air ballooning and view Canberra’s top attractions.
-Enjoy the unique experience of floating gently over the nation’s capital.
+Enjoy hot air ballooning and view Canberra’s top attractions.
+This is a unique experience of floating gently over the nation’s capital.
 Take off at dawn and rise slowly with the sun to the splendour of a new day.
 After the flight they leave you with champagne and memories that last a lifetime.

 Who would have thought that you could burn rubber undercover in Canberra?!
 Yes, there is a place to get your adrenalin hit, so grab a friend and come on out to enjoy the heart pumping action of go kart racing.